This post may contain affiliate links.

 Depression in Sphynx cats is real.
 These cats are different from other household cats.
 Their behavior is quite robust and their need for socialization is a requirement for them to remain healthy and entertained.

 Sphynx cats are prone to depression and change in their overall behavior when left without socialization and proper stimulation.
 These cats crave companionship and when alone they can tend to get destructive and saddened.
 While they can be left alone, it’s important to acknowledge the time constraint they are able to handle, being alone.

-The sphynx breed is very peculiar in their needs and desire for affection and company in general.
-Cats are known as being low maintenance and almost unresponsive in engaging in any activity.
+The sphynx breed is very peculiar in its needs and desire for affection and company in general.
+Cats are known for being low maintenance and almost unresponsive in engaging in any activity.

 Not so with sphynx, this breed love to be involved and interact with the family.
 They aren’t the type of cats who will sit down and be happy with food and water but will rather voice themselves when they feel they are being left out.

 This is one of the main reasons why they are considered high maintenance and will not do well in homes where there isn’t anyone around the whole day.
 Lack of such companionship and affection will cause them to be in a depressive state which can ultimately change their behavior and emotions.

 1. Being left alone consistently.
 They can adapt to change and a proper routine but when they are left alone repeatedly for longer periods it will negatively affect them.

 2. Lack of stimulation in their environment.
 Due to their intelligence, they are curious and will explore every avenue in your home.
 The environment they require must be properly structured with vertical space and entertainment.

 3. Not receiving enough time and attention as well as affection.
 These cats are attention seekers, to say the least.
 They will follow you around and make sure you spend time with them.